Information by Fishery

 Exvessel value and the number of divers began to increase with the 1992/93 season with increased participation from non-resident divers.
 Participation fluctuated in the late 1990’s due to decreasing exvessel value with sales of processed product.
 However, the changes in PSP testing protocol by ADEC prior to the 2003/04 season, which allowed for over 90% percent of the harvested product to be sold live, generated increased effort in the fishery.
 During the last three seasons 100% of the harvest has been sold as live product.

 The objective of geoduck fishery management is to allow only a very low exploitation rate because the species is long-lived and recruitment is sporadic and low both spatially and temporally.
 Harvests are by permit only and have generally been allowed only from October through May 31, to avoid the summer spawning and recruitment period and to minimize PSP toxin levels.
-Prior to the January 2000 Board of Fisheries meeting, regulations (5 AAC 38.110.) referred to the general harvest of clams; requiring a permit that specifies the species, method of fishing, area of operation, and harvest levels.
+Fishery areas are opened on a rotational basis for management purposes (Please see our fishery area map: Geoduck Fishery Area Map and Rotation List (PDF 1,222 kB) for more information), and areas are assigned to a particular rotation with the objectives to balance spatial opportunities for harvest and provide a similar overall GHL each year.
+Prior to the January 2000 Board of Fisheries meeting regulations (5 AAC 38.110.) referred to the general harvest of clams; requiring a permit that specifies the species, method of fishing, area of operation, and harvest levels.
 There were no regulations that specifically addressed the Southeast Alaska geoduck clam fishery.
 The department, in cooperation with the SARDFA Geoduck Committee, developed regulations and a management plan for the Southeast Alaska commercial fishery.
 The Alaska Board of Fisheries formally adopted the geoduck management plan (5 AAC 38.142) in 2000.
 The core elements are:

 - There are no size limits for geoducks and all geoducks harvested must be retained.